mchauras-linux/rust-parser/README.md

 # rust-parser
-Parser for various data types written in rust written Rust
+Parser for various data types and file types written in rust

 # TODO List for the parser